 <a href=”URL” title=”additional information” id=”cool-name” class=”pretty-cool-name”>link text</a>

-Technically, the “Title” attribute is suppose to give more information about the element in question; wiki says it’s suppose to give “brief” information about the link.
+Technically, the “Title” attribute is supposed to give more information about the element in question; wiki says it’s supposed to give “brief” information about the link.

-Problem is…Most of the crap SEO people have done with this like they’ve done with everything else – ruined it via over-stuffing of spam keywords etc.
+Problem is…Most of the crap SEO people have done with this as they’ve done with everything else – ruined it via over-stuffing of spam keywords etc.

 Like if you wanted every first paragraph to have Drop-Caps for the first sentence; or every first letter of the first paragraph in each post.

-But one particular paragraph you want to have special and different stylings.
-Well then you would give it an ID.
+But in one particular paragraph, you want to have special and different stylings.
+Well, then you would give it an ID.

-In HTML5, you can still use ID for extremely specific styling, But…You can also use it for naming.
+In HTML5, you can still use the ID for extremely specific styling, But…You can also use it for naming.
 Why?
-Because as we’ve already explained they’ve gotten rid of name, and title is used for information.
+Because as we’ve already explained they’ve gotten rid of the name attribute, and the title attribute is used for information.

 A name is Not an Anchor

 So here we are full-circle.
 Name is no longer used as a legit attribute for elements in HTML5.
-Title helps boost us from a SEO and Usability perspecitve.
-And now for styling – well my suggestion is to still use Classes, but very specifically and with the Cascading methodology.
-And only use IDs for what you use to use Name for.
+The title attribute helps boost us from many different perspectives.
+And now for styling – well my suggestion is to still use Classes, and to use IDs sparingly when solely intended for design.

 However, when you’re wanting to link to a very specific place within a page, that is where the ID attribute comes to fruition.